Growbot

 level design Process

 From there, I moved to Miro, where I iterated on the design based on team feedback and playtest results.
-This is where the general layout of the map really took shape.
+This was where the general layout of the map really began to take shape.

 Here is a quick paper prototype I made of the game progression.